Jorge Soler: Minor leagues

+Major League

 On August 25, 2014, Soler was called up to the Chicago Cubs for the first time.
-In 32 games for Iowa prior to his call up he was batting .282 with eight home runs and 29 RBIs in 32 games.
+In 32 games for Iowa prior to his call up he was batting .282 with eight home runs and 29 RBI in 32 games.
 In his major league debut on August 27, facing Cincinnati Reds pitcher Mat Latos, Soler hit a home run in his first major league at-bat, becoming the 117th player in MLB history to do so.
 On September 1 Soler had two doubles in his home debut for the Cubs to become just the third major league player in the last 100 years to have at least one extra-base hit in each of his first five games in the majors.
 Two days later Soler became the second player in Cubs history with as many as 10 RBIs in his first seven games as a major leaguer.
 Soler was the starting right fielder for the Cubs 2015 season until an ankle injury sidelined him in early June.
 He returned to the starting lineup on July 5 after spending time in rehab.
 He finished the regular season with a .268 batting average, 15 home runs and 67 RBIs.